abhiTronix/vidgear/docs/gears/writegear/compression/usage.md

 In this example, we will stream live camera feed directly to Twitch:

-!!! info "YouTube-Live Streaming example code also available in [WriteGear FAQs ➶](../../../../help/writegear_ex/#using-writegears-compression-mode-for-youtube-live-streaming)"
+!!! info "YouTube-Live Streaming example code also available in [WriteGear's Bonus Examples ➶](../../../../help/writegear_ex/#using-writegears-compression-mode-for-youtube-live-streaming)"

 !!! warning "This example assume you already have a [**Twitch Account**](https://www.twitch.tv/) for publishing video."